-A traumatic brain injury (TBI) results from a violent blow, blast, or jolt to the head.
+A traumatic brain injury (TBI) results from a violent blow or jolt to the head, oftentimes leading to skull fractures.
 It's a serious public health issue in the U.S. We know that at least two million people suffer from these traumas each year.
 This number is probably higher, though, since so many TBIs go unreported.

 The most common causes include: